Does your incentive program REALLY drive performance?

 In some ways, it reminds me of the comment that Bloomberg attributed to Barney Frank, chairman of the House Financial Services Committee, during the $20 billion bonus scandals during the 2008-2009 financial meltdown.
-According to Bloomberg, this was his comment …

 “There should be a moratorium on bonuses.
 If nobody gave them, there wouldn’t be a competitive aspect.”

 Leave it to a feckless Washington pol to conclude that the competitive spirit that fuels American enterprise should be eliminated.
 Sure, there were … and are … egregious excesses in executive compensation that are captured in headlines every day and are totally disconnected to performance.